linode/manager/CODE_CONVENTIONS.md

 ### Error Handling

-Our application has to work with different types of errors: JavaScript `Error` objects, `AxiosErrors`, and field errors from the Linode API.
-To simplify working with these and maintain consistency, we have created several helper methods in `src/utilities/errorUtils`.

 #### API Error arrays

-In most cases, we want components to work with an array of Linode API errors.
+Components making API requests generally want to work with an array of Linode API errors.
 These have the shape:

 `{ field: 'field-name', reason: 'why this error occurred' }`